-A. In adopting compliance and supervisory policies and procedures, firms should set as their goal the development of a set of policies and procedures that are
+A. In adopting compliance and supervisory policies and procedures, firms should set as their goal the development of a set of policies and procedures that are sufficiently

-refer to when conducting business on behalf the firm.
+conducting business on behalf the firm.

 B. Effective supervisory procedures will typically:

 - identify the responsible supervisor by name or title;

 - identify the supervisory review or audit to be conducted by the supervisor;

 - state when such supervisory review or audit must be conducted (ideally, such timing should be stated specifically and should not simply state that the